 The apartment that I’m in was once occupied by these two broke girls.

-And all they did was go around posting on Instagram, on how you can be famous on social media to make a living as an influencer.
-And you have to give them credit because if you look at the pictures and videos, they look like they live an absolutely fantastic, fabulous kind of life.
+All they did was go around posting on Instagram about how you can be famous on social media to make a living as an influencer.
+You have to give them credit because if you look at the pictures and videos, they look like they live an absolutely fantastic and fabulous kind of life.

 There’s also one where people like to take pictures out of the airplane window.

-You can rent a photo shoot on a fake private jet and you pay a couple hundred dollars to have done this as well.
+You can rent a photo shoot on a fake private jet, and you pay a couple of hundred dollars to have done this as well.

 But there’s also this hack where you can take a picture of yourself through a toilet seat and then have a TV behind it.
-You can put whatever you want on it and it looks just the same!
+You can put whatever you want on it, and it looks just the same!
 I’ve seen people do it instead of a toilet seat.
-They have a deck chair and then they blow it.
-They have the blow dryer coming in this way and they’re pretending they’re in a helicopter.
+They have a deck chair, and then they have the blow dryer coming in, pretending they’re in a helicopter.

 I’m renting a Lamborghini just to make fun of these people.

-Why is it that people will go to such effort to set up these fake scenarios?
+Why is it that people will go to such efforts to set up these fake scenarios?

-Possibly because they’re young, they do what they want to do and they believe that the only way to be valid or be accepted is to have this fake lifestyle.
+Possibly, because they’re young.
+They do what they want to do, and they believe that the only way to be valid or accepted is to have this fake lifestyle.

-Tell you what, my friend went around and rented a Lambo just to show you how it is.
-Later on he makes his videos and promotes his courses.
+My friend went around and rented a Lambo just to show you how it is.
+Later on, he makes his videos and promotes his courses.